ScottLogic/blog/_posts/2025-03-05-intersection-and-union-types-with-java-and-scala.md

 **Exhaustiveness Checking in Pattern Matching: Java vs. Scala**

-When dealing with unions, both simulated and real it is very likely that we are going to undertake pattern matching.
+When dealing with unions, both simulated and real, it is very likely that we are going to undertake pattern matching.
 A key advantage of Java's simulation of union types using sealed interfaces is compile-time exhaustiveness checking when used with pattern matching.
 Because sealed hierarchies have a fixed, known set of subtypes, the Java compiler can verify that your pattern matching logic handles all possible cases.
-If you miss a case in a switch expression over a sealed type the Java compiler will issue a compile-time error.
+If you miss a case in a switch expression over a sealed type, the Java compiler will issue a compile-time error.
 This dramatically increases safety and helps prevent bugs where you forget to handle a possible variant of your union type.

 **Scala 3.6's Union Types and Non-Exhaustive Matching (by Default)**

 In contrast, while Scala 3.6's pattern matching on native union types is very flexible and powerful, it does not, by default, enforce exhaustiveness in the same way.
 If you pattern match on a union type and miss a case, the Scala compiler might issue a _warning_ depending on settings, but it's not the same level of enforced exhaustiveness as Java provides with sealed types.

-###### A couple of practical steps to help mitigate this  are:
+###### A couple of practical steps to help mitigate this issue are:

 - Wildcard case _: Adding a `case _ =>` // Fallback logic clause in your match expression can silence warnings, but it essentially means you're handling the "missing" cases with a general fallback, not with specific type-safe branches.
 - Compiler Settings (`-Wnon-exhaustive-match`): You can configure the Scala compiler to treat exhaustiveness warnings as errors, increasing the strictness of checking.